 The Pensions Reserve absorbs the timing differences arising from the different arrangements for accounting for post employment benefits and for funding benefits in accordance with statutory provisions.
 The Council accounts for post employment benefits in the Comprehensive Income and Expenditure Statement as the benefits are earned by employees accruing years of service, updating the liabilities recognised to reflect inflation, changing assumptions and investment returns on any resources set aside to meet the costs.
 However, statutory arrangements require benefits earned to be financed as the Council makes employer's contributions to pensions funds or eventually pays any pensions for which it is directly responsible.
-The debit balance on the Pensions Reserve therefore shows a substantial shortfall in the benefits earned by past and current employees and the resources the Council has set aside to meet them.
-The statutory arrangements will ensure that funding will have been set aside by the time the benefits come to be paid.
+As the Pension Fund is in net surplus (2022/23 & 2023/24) an Asset Credit Ceiling adjustment has to be carried out this results in £0 being held in the Council's balance sheet.

+2022/23 £000's 2023/24 £000's

-2021/22 £000's 102,316 Balance at 1 April 2022/23 £000's 52,698 (59,126) Remeasurements of the net defined benefit liability (60,683) 16,400 Reversal of items relating to retirement benefits debited or credited to the Surplus or Deficit on the Provision of Services in the Comprehensive Income and Expenditure Statement 15,055 (6,892) Employer's pensions contributions and direct payments to retirees payable in the year (7,070) 52,698 Balance at 31 March -
+52,698 Balance at 1 April -

+(60,683) Remeasurements of the net defined benefit liability 3,763

+Reversal of items relating to retirement benefits debited or credited to the

+15,055 Surplus or Deficit on the Provision of Services in the Comprehensive 3,340

+Income and Expenditure Statement

+(7,070) Employer's pensions contributions and direct payments to retirees (7,103)

+(7,070) payable in the year (7,103)

+-

+Balance at 31 March -